-In addition to voluntary actions, government bodies are also being called upon via legislation or executive order to track and report their GHG emissions.
+As more regulations are implemented, public sector organizations may be required to develop GHG inventories to satisfy specific requirements established by law, court order, executive order, or regulation designed to implement one of those.
 At present, no economy-wide reporting requirements oblige comprehensive public sector GHG accounting.
-But regional programs such as the Regional Greenhouse Gas Initiative (RGGI) and state regulations around the United States are beginning to require power producers and other large emitters to submit GHG inventories, including such facilities that are owned or operated by government agencies.
+However, regional programs such as the Regional Greenhouse Gas Initiative (RGGI) and state regulations around the United States are beginning to require power producers and other large emitters to submit GHG inventories.
+RGGI goes a step further and imposes a cap-and-trade system to limit GHG emissions.
 In addition, some regulatory schemes, like those in Maryland, require operators of certain types of relatively small equipment to submit emissions statistics as part of the equipment's permitting process.

-In short, public sector organizations may choose to conduct inventories to serve a variety of organizational goals, including:
+Even before comprehensive and stringent GHG accounting requirements are mandated, public sector organizations may choose to voluntarily conduct inventories to serve other organizational goals, including the following:

-- Demonstrating Leadership - Identifying energy and cost reduction opportunities

-- Participating in mandatory reporting programs. - Gaining relevant GHG inventory experience to inform public policy design
+- Managing GHG risks and identifying reduction opportunities. - Transparent public reporting and demonstration of leadership. - Preparing for potential regulation or participating in mandatory reporting programs. - Participating in GHG markets. - Recognition for early voluntary action. - Gaining relevant GHG inventory experience to inform public policy design.